How Much Does Contents Insurance Cost in NZ?

 Types of Contents Cover: Replacement Value vs. Indemnity Value

-This is an important distinction in a Contents insurance policy.
+This is an important distinction in a contents insurance policy.
 Choosing the wrong one can be the difference between getting a brand-new TV and getting just $50 for your old one.

 Replacement Value Cover